KTH-dESA/PopCluster/README.md

 5. **Nightlights** - the maximum value of nighttime light detected in each cluster (0-64)
 6. **ElecPop** - the number of people living in areas with detected nighttime light

+Sample input/output files are available for Equatorial Guinea [here](Equatorial%20Guinea%20example%20case).

 ### Cautions

-* Make sure that the QGIS version available for your needs is installed on your machine.
-If you are using the High Resolution Settlement Layer use QGIS 3.4 or QGIS 3.2.
-If you are using the Global Human Settlement Layer use QGIS 3.2.
-QGIS 3.4 can be downloaded [here](https://qgis.org/en/site/forusers/download.html) and QGIS 3.2 can be dowloaded [here](http://download.osgeo.org/qgis/)
+* The admin boundaries layer is used to delineate the area of interest and to limit the maximum area of the clusters;therefore it is highly recommended that you choose administrative boundaries that are disaggregated beyond the national borders.

+* The nighttime lights map show anthropogenic light sources and will be used in order to determine the population living in areas with light emitting infrastructures present.
+It is recommended that you use the cleaned data with outliers removed.
+These data are only available on a yearly basis and as of July 2019 the latest version is from 2016.

 * As of July 2019 the nighttime light map is mandatory to run the plugin.
 This will be updated in future versions of the plugin in which the use of nighttime lights will be optional.

 ### Supplementary material

-* An academic publication supporting the methodology is available [here](https://www.mdpi.com/1996-1073/12/7/1395)
+* The methodology behind the plugin is published and publicly available [here](https://www.mdpi.com/1996-1073/12/7/1395)

-* An example is available [here](Equatorial%20Guinea%20example%20case).

-* Any questions or bug reports can be submitted here or on in the [OnSSET forum](https://groups.google.com/forum/m/#!forum/onsset)
+* For any bugs reported please raise an issue on this repository

-* For any additional information please contact the KTH team [here](http://www.onsset.org/contact--forum.html)
+* For any additional information please contact the [KTH team](http://www.onsset.org/contact--forum.html)